Leveraging local will to accelerate our path towards net zero.

 Governor Baker signs into law a new climate bill including the provision for 10 communities who have filed Home Rule Petitions to enter into a FFF Construction Demonstration Program.

-The MA Senate introduces An Act Driving Climate Policy Forward to give ten municipalities, including those that have passed Home Rule Petitions, the authority to implement their FFF bylaws.
-At the time this is introduced, 5 communities have passed Home Rule Petitions.
-By the time the bill is signed into law, 10 communities have passed Home Rule Petitions.*
+The MA Senate introduces An Act Driving Climate Policy Forward to give ten municipalities, including those that have passed Home Rule Petitions, the authority to implement their fossil fuel free bylaws.
+At the time this is introduced, five communities have passed Home Rule Petitions.
+By the time the bill is signed into law, ten communities have passed Home Rule Petitions.*

 *Arlington, Lexington, Brookline, Acton, Concord, Cambridge, Lincoln, Newton, West Tisbury, Aquinnah.